How property taxes are calculated

 Changes in your assessment or exemptions can also impact your tax bill.

-If you believe your property taxes are too high but your assessment is accurate, you should:
+If your assessment is fair, but you still believe your taxes are too high, you should:

 - examine the scope of your taxing jurisdictions' budgets and expenditures